sfuller14/semantic-consensus/README.md

 Experience the future of e-commerce with Commercial Consensus.
 [Discover a new, intelligent way to navigate online shopping platforms.](http://ecommerce-recsys.us-east-2.elasticbeanstalk.com).
 Hosted on AWS.

 ## Narrated Demo:
 **NOTE** - video & GIF were filmed before final optimized search process was implemented.
-Please refer to screenshots or, better yet, try out the app!
+The video gives a decent overview of the first draft, but please refer to screenshots or, better yet, try out the app!

 https://youtu.be/5KyWZLdwDzo